SMerrony/daikin2mqtt/USER_GUIDE.md

 Eg. `daikin2mqtt/Spare_Bedroom/set/controls`

-The JSON-formatted control message may contain any number of the fields shown below
+* The JSON-formatted control message may contain any number of the fields shown below
-* setting the timestamp is meaningless and will be ignored
+* Setting the timestamp is meaningless and will be ignored
-* you can set just one, several, or all of the controls
+* You can set just one, several, or all of the controls
-* unset controls will be left as-is
+* Unset controls will be left as-is

+In order to simplify use with dashboards (eg. Node-Red), after a successful `set`, *daikin2mqtt* will automatically requery the inverter controls and publish a `controls` message.

 ## MQTT Messages